-I’ve loved Shakespeare & Company since I first learned about its first incarnation, created by Sylvia Beach and found at 12 rue de l’Odéon.
-George Whitman was the perfect successor of the name (Whitman changed the name of the current day Shakespeare & Company from Le Mistral in 1964).
+I’ve loved Shakespeare & Company since I first learned about its first incarnation, created by Sylvia Beach and found originally at 8 Rue Dupuytren and then the bigger location at 12 rue de l’Odéon.
+George Whitman was the perfect successor of the name (Whitman changed the name of the current day Shakespeare & Company from Le Mistral in 1964, presumably with Ms. Beach’s blessing).
 He carried with him the same kind of generosity of heart and spirit as his predecessor.

 Here’s the description of the book from Amazon:

 A copiously illustrated account of the famed Paris bookstore on its 65th anniversary

 This first-ever history of the legendary bohemian bookstore in Paris interweaves essays and poetry from dozens of writers associated with the shop–Allen Ginsberg, Anaïs Nin, Ethan Hawke, Robert Stone and Jeanette Winterson, among others–with hundreds of never-before-seen archival pieces, including photographs of James Baldwin, William Burroughs and Langston Hughes, plus a foreword by the celebrated British novelist Jeanette Winterson and an epilogue by Sylvia Whitman, the daughter of the store’s founder, George Whitman.
 The book has been edited by Krista Halverson, director of the newly founded Shakespeare and Company publishing house.